FuelLabs/sway-rfcs/rfcs/0010-references.md

 Implementing the new reference construct should require:

-* parser changes to introduce the new syntax
+* parser changes to introduce the new syntax for referencing (`&`) and dereferencing (`*`).
-* adding the new types to the type system
+* adding the new types to the type system, `&T` and `&mut T`.
-* implementing the heap allocation for types
+* implementing heap allocation for values.
-* implementing a simple escape analysis that avoids heap allocation if there are no references in code
+* implementing escape analysis to avoid heap allocation.

+Escape analysis will be improved over time.
+We want to stepwise come to the solution that heap-allocates only values whose actual lifecycle is `static` and that cannot be promoted to live on a stack of any of the functions in the call stack.

 ## Pointers